spierala/mini-rx-store/docs/docs/intro.md

 -   Framework agnostic: MiniRx works with any front-end project built with JavaScript or TypeScript (Angular, Svelte, React, Vue, or anything else)
 -   TypeScript support (MiniRx is written in TypeScript itself)
 -   [Angular Integration](angular): Use MiniRx Store the Angular way: `StoreModule.forRoot()`, `StoreModule.forFeature()`, ...

+## Key Concepts
+- State is exposed as RxJS Observable
+- State has a flat hierarchy and is devided into "features" (also called "slices" in Redux world)
+- For each "feature" we can decide to use the **Redux API** with actions and reducers or the **FeatureStore API** with `setState`
+- State is read-only and can only be changed by dispatching actions (Redux API) or by using setState (FeatureStore)

 ## Tutorial
 Let's dive into some code to see MiniRx in Action